 What Does the Data Actually Say?

 In a study titled “The association between rate of initial weight loss and long-term success in obesity treatment: does slow and steady win the race?”
-(6), participants were encouraged to consume 1,200 kcal per day and to increase physical activity to reach 10,000 steps per day, or simply 3,000 more than baseline levels, for 6 months.
+(6), participants were encouraged to consume 1,200 kcal per day and to increase physical activity to reach 10,000 steps per day for six months.

 Following this intervention, subjects took part in a 12-month follow-up program involving contact twice per month in the form of group sessions, telephone contact, or newsletters.
 In this program, subjects were instructed to maintain their new eating and exercise habits.